RetroPie/RetroPie-Docs/docs/RetroPie-Ubuntu-16.04-LTS-x86-Flavor.md

 ### Section 2.3: Configuration

-After a source based installation themes and retropie menu are missing and autorun is not setup.
-Enter RetroPie-Setup again and select option `3 Setup / Configuration (to be used post install`.
-Select an emulationstation theme, install retropie menu and enable autostart as you like.
+You can go into Setup / Configuration and enable autostart as you like.

 ## Section 3: FAQs